noelex/GeographicLib.NET/README.md

 GeographicLib.NET provides managed implementations of these functions (ported from [musl libc](https://musl.libc.org/)).

-`GeographicLib.MathEx` class will use implementations provided by .NET runtime whenenver possible, and will fallback to managed implementations when not available in .NET runtime.
+`GeographicLib.MathEx` class will use implementations provided by .NET runtime whenever possible, and will fallback to managed implementations when not available in .NET runtime.

 You can also force `GeographicLib.MathEx` to fallback to platform dependent implementations provided by system C runtime libraries, rather than managed implementations, by setting `GeographicLib.MathEx.UseManagedCMath` property to `false`.
-These functions provide better performance, but may produce different results on different platform in some edge cases.
+These functions provide better performance, but may produce inconsistent results on different platforms in some edge cases.

 ## Documentation
 GeographicLib.NET includes a detailed XML documentation for all public APIs.